Tulip-Dev/tulip/doc/user/tutorial_beginner.rst

 * To reset the view, just right-click anywhere in the workspace and select *Center view* (*Ctrl+Shift+C*).

-**A few precisions towards the OS and Mac users:** Tulip is multiplateform, however, significant changes can be spotted from one OS to another.
-In addition to the different fonts and system windows, the keyboard shortcuts can also slightly vary.
+**A few precisions towards the OS and Mac users:** Tulip is multi-platform, however, significant changes can be spotted from one OS to another.
+In addition to the different fonts and window systems, the keyboard shortcuts can also slightly vary.
 Most of the time in the combinations, the use of the *Ctrl* key is replaced by *Alt*.

 .. _first_create: